pablo-reyes8/ddpm-diffusion-model/README.md

 ![Stars](https://img.shields.io/github/stars/pablo-reyes8/ddpm-diffusion-model?style=social)

-A PyTorch implementation of Denoising Diffusion Probabilistic Models (DDPM) for high-quality image generation.
-This project implements the diffusion model architecture described in the paper "Denoising Diffusion Probabilistic Models" (Ho et al., 2020) and includes support for both DDPM and DDIM sampling strategies.
+A PyTorch implementation of Denoising Diffusion Probabilistic Models (DDPM) for high-quality image generation on CelebA and CelebA-HQ.
+The project reproduces the core architecture from *“Denoising Diffusion Probabilistic Models”* (Ho et al., 2020) and extends it with:

+- support for both **DDPM** and **DDIM** sampling,
+- UNet backbones **with and without self-attention**, and
+- controlled experiments on the trade-off between **sample quality**, **sampling speed**, and **model capacity**.

+Beyond being a faithful DDPM reimplementation, this repository is structured as a small research playground to study how architectural choices and sampling strategies impact diffusion model behaviour.

 ## 📋 Table of Contents